AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 ![Dataset activity for ad hoc data](assets/datasets-dataset-activity.png)

-To further inspect the ad hoc data:
+To inspect the ad hoc data:

 1. In the Adobe Experience Platform UI, in the left rail, select **[!UICONTROL Datasets]**.
 1. Select the **[!UICONTROL Browse]** tab in **[!UICONTROL Datasets]**.
 You should see your dataset listed.